 An Auto Loan Showed I was Bad at Budgeting

 Looking back, it is obvious to see the errors in my personal finance decisions.
 Like most poor decisions, the problem wasn’t faulty logic around finances, but faulty emotions.
-I started residency across the country, but my farm truck that I had eeked through undergrad and medical school was not going to make the journey 3000 miles away for residency.
+I started residency across the country, but the truck that I had eeked through undergrad and medical school was not going to make the journey 3000 miles away for residency.

-Thinking I was responsible, I purchasing reliable transportation, a brand new truck to move to the city.
-The truck lasted two years before I finally realized the loan payments, insurance, and parking were crushing my middle-class budget.
+The new truck lasted two years before I finally realized the loan payments, insurance, and parking fees were crushing my resident budget.

 Now well established in my new city and no-one to care for besides myself, I quickly sold the truck and commuted by bike for the next decade.
 I paid off my auto loan and was debt free except for student loans.

 Shortly after starting my career, we bought a house.
 A 100-year-old money pit of a house.
 We loved the wood floors and old plaster but didn’t appreciate the financial implications of knob and tube wiring and outdated plumbing.